RodolphoColler/blizter-frontend/README.md

 password: 1234567
 ```

-> Important, __if that page does not shows up it means that my backend is slepping__
-so keep calm and wait a little bit.
+> Important, __if that page does not shows up it means that my backend is slepping__ so keep calm and wait a little bit.

+## Extra content

+This is front-end repository, if you wanna see more details click in the [Link](https://github.com/RodolphoColler/blizter-backend) to go to the back-end repository.